ashtonw7/writing-with-no-purpose/posts/dna.md

 There’s a lot of animal DNA I’d like to have been born with.
 The first, obviously, is bird DNA, because then if by some freak accident I grew wings I’d know how to use them.
 Can you imagine if by some freak accident you grew wings and didn’t know how to use them?
 That’d be the worst.

 Having another animal’s DNA would also be useful for getting out of things.
-If a lion or a tiger pounces on a person, people say “well it’s in their DNA to attack people.”
+If a lion or a tiger pounces on a person, people say, “Well it’s in their DNA to attack people.”
 Meanwhile, if I pounce on someone, they call the police.
-They say, “why did you pounce on that guy?”
+They say, “Why did you pounce on that guy?”

-And instead of having to answer, “I wanted the rest of that corn dog he was eating,” I could just shrug it off and say “it’s in my DNA.”
+And instead of having to answer, “I wanted the rest of that corn dog he was eating,” I could just shrug it off and say, “It’s in my DNA.”